 My skepticism ended as soon as I set foot inside the Atelier, a new cultural center situated in a reconverted iron foundry dating to the early 19th century.
 After closing in the 1920s and falling into disuse for decades, the foundry attracted the interest of Culturespaces, an arts foundation that had already launched a successful digital arts center in the southern French city of Baux-de-Provence.

 After four years of intensive renovations, the foundry re-opened in a new incarnation, launching three simultaneous opening shows in the spring of 2018.
+After selling out tickets for months to the Gustav Klimt and Vienna Secession exhibit (see my review below), the curators and artists behind the Atelier have done it again with a sumptuous, immersive show on Dutch painter Vincent Van Gogh.

-A Hypnotic (& Remarkably Sensual) Immersive Experience
+My Review: A Hypnotic (& Remarkably Sensual) Immersive Experience

 Video: Courtney Traub/All rights reserved.

-Less an “exhibit” in the traditional sense than a projection-based multimedia performance that you take in as you would a play or a short film, the show marks the 100th anniversary of Gustav Klimt and Egon Schiele’s death in 1918.
+Less an “exhibit” in the traditional sense than a projection-based multimedia performance that you take in as you would a play or a short film, the show marked the 100th anniversary of Gustav Klimt and Egon Schiele’s death in 1918.
 Rather than wandering around the gallery during the hypnotic, immersive show, I and a friend took a seat on the ground, and simply watched the story of the Austrian avant-garde unfold in mesmerizing real time.

 The vast hall was transformed into a surreal world of rich color, light and music that’s remarkably sensual.
 It marked a stunning transition from the classical period in Austrian and European art to the Secession movement, which reverently incorporated many aspects of classical art and mythology into a bold modern aesthetic and perspective.